SharkSnack/shiren-2/content/guides/faq.md

 1. This game is a prequel to Shiren 1, and is the first game in the timeline.<br/>That said, each game in the series features a self-contained story, so you don't<br/>need to have played other games in the series to understand and enjoy the story.

-2. There's a glitch that hard-locks the game, so it's recommended to read through the Glitches page.<br/>This glitch is in the original ROM, and wasn't introduced by the English patch.
+2. There's a very obscure glitch that hard-locks the game.<br/>Basically, don't swing a weapon that has a 火 seal while standing at the very edge of a Shuffle style map.<br/>※ This glitch is in the original ROM, and wasn't introduced by the English patch.

 3. Asuka and Mamo will lose their items if [Return to Napus Village] is selected at the main menu.<br/>
 This applies even if Asuka and Mamo weren't brought along for the current adventure.<br/>